Callme2YC/Caf-Anima-Matris-Project/Chatbots/Washed Fermentation Chatbot/README.md

 ### 2. Running the Chatbot

 Run the script in your Python environment.
-The chatbot will prompt you to enter the necessary data, predict the SCA score, and ask if you want to input another set of data.
+The chatbot will prompt you to enter the necessary data, predict the SCA score, and ask if you want to input another set of data (A demonstration video will be provided in the folder to showcase how to use the chatbot).

 ## Model Features